dtrierweiler19/dtrierweiler19.github.io/data/index.md

 <p class="lead">I am a Masters in Library and Information Science (MLIS) degree graduate from the University of Washington Information School.
 Currently, I live in the Seattle, WA area where I moved from my hometown of Ann Arbor, MI in 2012.</p>

 <p>I am seeking FT employment in an academic, public, or special library or other information-centered service environment.
-My speciaizations include user-centered design, digital technology, editorial & content strategy, and user experience.
-A quick summary of skills I bring include:</p>
+My speciaizations include user-centered design, editorial & content strategy, and user experience/UX.
+Skills I bring include:</p>

 <ul>
-<li>Effective Verbal and Written Communicator</li>
+<li>Extremely effective verbal and written communicator</li>
+<li>Curious and creative problem-solver</li>
-<li>Commitment to Information service: 4+ years of Public, Academic, and Special Library Experience</li>
+<li>Commitment to information service: 4+ years of public, academic, and special library experience</li>
-<li>Motivated by User-Centered Principles of Library Infomation Service, Technology, and Web Design</li>
+<li>Motivated by user-centered design principles of library infomation service, technology, and web design</li>
-<li>Versatile Instruction: Experience with Graduate Student Assesment and Individualized Student Feedback Conducted both In-Person and via Distance Learning tools (Canvas LMS)</li>
+<li>Versatile instructor: experienced with instructor support, graduate student assesment and individualized student feedback conducted both in-person and via a learning management system (Canvas LMS)</li>
-<li>Experience with Budgeting, Grant-Writing, and Non-Profit Organizational Funding Process and Procedures</li>
+<li>Experience with budgeting, grant-Writing, and non-profit organizational funding process and procedures</li>
-<li>Cross-Culturally Competent</li>
+<li>Cross-culturally competent: respects and advocates for diversity </li>
 </ul>